Dorialexander/Pyllica/README.md

 <h3>Textpress</h3>

-textpress(url, title, year, month, day, item, ranging, firstpage, lastpage, sep1, sep2) is an advanced function to deal with newspapers in gallica.
+textpress(url, title, year, month, day, item, rate, firstpage, lastpage, sep1, sep2) is an advanced function to deal with newspapers in gallica.
 It allows to fetch a given number of newspaper, from a startdate.
 The rate of fetching (one newspaper out of 7, for example) ou the number of pages retrieved can also be customised.

 To use textpress, you have to specify the following information:<ul>
 <li><b>url</b> = url id for the newspaper (for instance, "http://gallica.bnf.fr/ark:/12148/cb34431794k/" for "Le Temps").
 The information must be a string (and put into brackets).</li>